Pittsburgh Stars: 1902 season

 However, the team's fortunes took a hit when Mathewson disappeared from the team.
 Some historians speculate that the Giants discovered that their star pitcher was risking his baseball career with the Stars and ordered him to stop.
-While other historians feel that coach Richardson got rid of Mathewson because he felt that since the fullback's punting skills were hardly used, he could replace him with local resident Shirley Ellis.
+While other historians feel that coach Richardson got rid of Mathewson because he felt that since the fullback's punting skills were hardly used, he could replace him with former Harvard player Shirley Ellis.
 However, while Ellis was a strong runner who was hard to knock down, he lacked Mathewson's punting skills.
 That factor cost Pittsburgh a game when the Stars went to Philadelphia to play against the Athletics.
 In the first half, Pittsburgh scored two touchdowns but failed to cash either extra point.
 The Athletics also got a touchdown and added the point.
-Up until 1912, a touchdown counted for only five points, so the score at the half stood 10-6.
+Up until 1912, a touchdown counted for only five points, so the score at the half stood 10–6.
 In the second half, the Athletics added a field goal to the score, which also counted as five points in 1902.
-Under modern scoring, the game would have been a 12-10 Pittsburgh victory.
-However, in 1902 scoring rules, the game ended in an 11-10 Philadelphia victory.
+Under modern scoring, the game would have been a 12–10 Pittsburgh victory.
+However, in 1902 scoring rules, the game ended in an 11–10 Philadelphia victory.
 If the Stars had scored either extra point, they could have avoided defeat.

 Local fans were shocked at the Stars' loss.
 It was unheard of that a champion Pittsburgh pro team should ever lose.
-However, just two weeks later, the Stars went back to Philadelphia and lost to the Phillies, 11-0.
+However, just two weeks later, the Stars went back to Philadelphia and lost to the Phillies, 11–0.
 Berry needed to book a Thanksgiving Day football game, which usually drew many fans.
 After a game against Washington & Jefferson team fell through, Berry guaranteed Connie Mack $2,000 if the Athletics would come to Pittsburgh and play the Stars.
 Berry billed a game between the Stars and the Athletics as being for the championship of the National Football League.
 The Athletics had split on the season with the Phillies, as had Pittsburgh.
-However, the team did defeat Pittsburgh 11-10 earlier in the season.
+However, the team did defeat Pittsburgh 11–10 earlier in the season.
 A Philadelphia victory on Thanksgiving would give the A's the championship, but a win by the Stars would tie the race for the league title tighter.
 Mack agreed to the game; however, he refused to play until his team was paid their guarantee of $2,000.
 With attendance at around 1,800 fans, it looked as if the game wouldn't be played.
 However, Mack soon after received a check for $2,000 from William Corey, the head of Carnegie Steel who impatiently wanted to see the game.
 The Athletics and Stars played to a scoreless tie, meaning that Dave Berry's "championship game" hadn't decided anything.